survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 * `[name]` - Returns an entry name.
 * `[hash]` - Returns the build hash.
 * `[chunkhash]` - Returns a chunk specific hash.
+* `[contenthash]` - Returns a hash specific to content.
+This is available for `ExtractTextPlugin` only.

 T> If you want shorter hashes, it is possible to slice `hash` and `chunkhash` using `:` syntax like this: `[chunkhash:8]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4cbfdb`.

+T> There are more options available and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.

 W> It is preferable to use particularly `hash` and `chunkhash` only for production purposes!
 Hashing won't do much good during development.